Dental Emergencies

 The people are experienced, professional, personable, and efficient.
 I've been coming here for many decades, and I've always been happy with the results.
 Dr. Yi is the latest dentist in this office, and she is carrying on the long tradition of service, care, and professionalism of those before her.

-What are some common Dental Emergencies?
+What are some of the more common Dental Emergencies?

 An emergency often leaves a person in pain and dealing with severe discomfort.
 We provide care for a variety of different emergency situations.
 Some of the more common emergencies we handle on a daily basis include: